thiagokokada/blog/2024-07-26/02-using-github-as-a-bad-blog-platform.md

 Git?
 So this is what I did, I now have an unofficial mirror in [GitHub](https://github.com/thiagokokada/blog).

-While I am here, why not to overcomplicate?
+While I am here, why not overcomplicate?
 Can I make an usable blog platform from GitHub?
 And by that I don't mean GitHub pages, the repository itself.
 I mean, it already renders Markdown files by default, so no need to do anything in that space.
 To reach feature parity with